How Do Prop Trading Firms Work?

 Tools like stop-loss, take-profit, trailing stop and technical analysis programs help traders better manage risk.

-How do prop firm work - trader applying risk management in proprietary trading
+How prop firms work - trader applying risk management in proprietary trading

 Pros and Cons of a Prop Firm